trickerer01/RV/README.md

 #### Search & filters
 - RV provides advanced searching and filtering functionality
 - Search (pages only) is performed using extended website native API (see help for possible search args)
-- Initial search results / ids list can be then filtered further by using *extra tags* (see help for additional info)
+- Initial search results / ids list can be then filtered further using *extra tags* (see help for additional info)

 #### Tags
 - Refer to `rv_tags.list` file for list of existing tags.
 Any tag you use must be a valid tag.
 That is, unless you also utilize...